GetDKAN/dkan_starter/docs/common_tasks/add-client-custom-config.md

-# Add client custom configuration
+# Add custom configuration

 By custom configuration we mean:

 * A new Content Type
 * A new View
 * A new Page
 * Whatever can be captured in features in a custom module

 Whatever's you need to customise the project, you should set the feature export to somewhere inside the **docroot/sites/all/modules/custom** folder.
 That way, your module will **persist** when the site gets **remade** (Read Add a custom module if you don't understand what this means).